Binary Autoencoder for Mechanistic Interpretability of Large Language Models: Binary Autoencoder

-This training objective resembles and similates the information bottleneck methods~\citep{tishby2000information, kawaguchi2023does, tishby2015deep}, where $\mathcal{L}_{e}$ minimizes the mutual information between input $h_0$ and latent $h_1$, while $\mathcal{L}_{r}$ maximizes that between output and $h_1$.
+This training objective resembles and simulates the information bottleneck methods~\citep{tishby2000information, kawaguchi2023does, tishby2015deep}, where $\mathcal{L}_{e}$ minimizes the mutual information between input $h_0$ and latent $h_B$, while $\mathcal{L}_{r}$ maximizes that between output and $h_B$.

-\paragraph{Gradient Estimation for $\Gamma$.} Since the differential of binarization function $\Gamma$ is $0$ almost everywhere, to enable the backpropagation from $\mathcal{L}$ to $W_\text{in}$, following the previous works~\citep{hubara2016binarized, vargas2024biper}, we estimate the gradient of $\Gamma$ by smoothing function $x\mapsto (1+e^{-x})^{-1}$ (``sigmoid'') elementwisely.
-Therefore, the differential of $\Gamma$ is estimated as:
+\paragraph{Gradient Estimation for $\Gamma$.} Since the differential of binarization function $\Gamma$ is $0$ almost everywhere, to enable the backpropagation from $\mathcal{L}_e$ to $W_\text{in}$, following the previous works~\citep{hubara2016binarized, vargas2024biper}, we estimate the gradient of $\Gamma$ by smoothing function $x\mapsto (1+e^{-x})^{-1}$ (``Sigmoid'') elementwisely: